Feminist literary criticism: Methods

-History and Critics
+History and criticism

-While the beginning of more mainstream feminist literary criticism is typically considered during second-wave feminism, there are multiple texts prior to that era that contributed greatly to the field.
-Feminist literary criticism can be traced back to medieval times, with some arguing that Geoffrey Chaucer's Wife of Bath could be an example of early feminist literary critics.
-Additionally, the period considered First wave feminism also contributed extensively to literature and women's presence within it.
-For example, 1929's A Room of One's Own by Virginia Woolf is undoubtedly considered one of these formative texts.
-In it, Woolf argues that in order to write creatively and be critically successful, a woman must be able to own her own space and financial stability.
-And though the basis of the plot is around a Woolf speaking at a conference for women's literature, she speculates that there is still a long way to go for women and so-called 'women's issues' in creative space, especially based on the differences in educational quality Woolf observed between men and women.
+While the beginning of more mainstream feminist literary criticism is typically considered during second-wave feminism, there are multiple works predating that era which offered significant contributions to the field.
+Feminist literary criticism can be traced back to medieval times, with some arguing that The Wife of Bath's Tale, authored by Geoffrey Chaucer and included in The Canterbury Tales, could be an example of early feminist literary critique.
+First-wave feminism, occurring during the 19th and early 20th centuries, similarly contributed the presence of women within the literary sphere.
+1929's A Room of One's Own by Virginia Woolf is undoubtedly considered one of these formative texts.
+In it, Woolf argues that in order to write creatively and be critically successful, a woman must be able to own her own space and have financial stability.
+Although the basis of the narrative centers Woolf speaking at a conference for women's literature, she speculates that there is still a long way to go for women and so-called 'women's issues' in creative space, especially based on the educational inequity Woolf observed between men and women.

 Modern feminist literary criticism finds most of its roots in the 1960s second-wave feminist movements.
-Beginning with the interrogation of male-centric literature that portrayed women in a demeaning and oppressed model, theorists such as Mary Ellman, Kate Millet and Germaine Greer challenged past imaginations of the feminine within literary scholarship.
+Beginning with the interrogation of male-centric literature that portrayed women in a demeaning and oppressive model, theorists such as Mary Ellmann, Kate Millett and Germaine Greer challenged past imaginations of women within literary scholarship.
 Within second-wave feminism, three phases can be defined: the feminine phase, the feminist phase, and the female phase.
 During the feminine phase, female writers adhered to male values.
 In the feminist phase, there was a theme of criticism of women's role in society.
 And in the female phase, it was now accepted that women's writing was valid, and the works were less combative than in the feminist phase.

 Susan Lanser suggested changing the name of feminist literary criticism to "critical literary feminism" to change the focus from the criticism to the feminism, and points out that writing such works requires "consciousness of political context."
 In a similar vein, Elaine Showalter became a leading critic in the gynocritical method with her work A Literature of their Own in 1977.
-By this time, scholars were not only interested in simply demarcating narratives of oppression but also creating a literary space for past, present and future female literary scholars to substantiate their experience in a genuine way that appreciates the aesthetic form of their works.
+By this time, scholars were not only interested in simply demarcating narratives of oppression but also creating a literary space for past, present, and future female literary scholars to substantiate their experience in a genuine way that appreciates the aesthetic form of their works.